 Grab the head of a dumbbell with both hands and hold the weight down at arm’s length.
 Take a stance where your feet are about double shoulder-width apart.
 Your toes should point slightly outward — the same direction as you knees.
 Brace your core and squat down as deep as you can.
 The weight will nearly touch the floor.
 Push back up to the starting position and repeat all reps.
 To really get a burn going, move in a slow and controlled manner — your inner thighs will love you for it.

 Single Leg Romanian Deadlift

 Hold a pair of dumbbells down at arm’s length with an overhand grip.
 Your feet should be shoulder-width apart.
 Hinge at the hips and allow your right leg to lift up off the ground until the leg is extended out behind you.
 Your torso should be nearly parallel to the floor.
 Contract your glutes and hamstrings to return to the starting position and repeat all reps on one side before working the other leg.
 Try to keep your body straight even as your balance is tested.

-Side lunges are one of the best moves for sculpting your inner thighs.
+Side lunges are one of the best moves to incorporate into an inner thigh workout.
 You’ll really feel the hip adductors working in each lunge (and probably for a couple days after).
 This can be done as a bodyweight exercise, but I suggest holding a dumbbell in each hand.

 Hold a pair of dumbbells at arm’s length with a neutral grip.
 Lift your left foot and take a big step to the left.
 Send your hips back and lower your body by bending your left knee.
 Your right foot will remain flat on the floor.
 Lower down until your left thigh is parallel to the floor and your right leg is straight.
 Push back to the starting position.
 Repeat all reps on one side before switching.